Basshunter: Television and media

 In 2009, Basshunter was a guest of television shows Red Bull Rivals and Never Mind the Buzzcocks.
 Starting in 2010, Basshunter took part in the seventh series of British Channel 4's Celebrity Big Brother as a housemate and finished in fourth place.
 He also appeared in the Swedish television game show Fångarna på fortet and in the British quiz show Weakest Link in 2010.
 In 2011 Basshunter's profile on Facebook was the most followed page among Swedish musicians with over 1,7 million followers.
 In 2015 his profile dropped to 4th place with over 2.9 million followers.
 In a 2017 Twitter poll, 92% of 57,814 voters said they would like Basshunter to become Prime Minister of the United Kingdom; 8% supported Theresa May.

 Video games and films

 Basshunter finished second place in a Swedish StarCraft tournament.
 He played Counter-Strike at semi-professional level and his clan won two tournaments in Sweden.
 He appeared during the Danmarks Bedste Gamer in 2008 and during The Gathering in 2019.
 After achieving commercial success, he could not publish songs as free downloads and started producing vlogs for YouTube.
 He initially planned to release a continuation of LOL album titled either ROFL or KTHXBYE for free but was unable to after signing with a record label.
 In 2011, Basshunter appeared in the film Playing with Arnold, in which he invites people to play the video game Mortal Online.
 Basshunter appeared in Arash's music video for "Melody".
 In 2021, he appeared in a promotional video, titled Basshunter Dota Revival for the Netflix series Dota: Dragon's Blood, performing "DotA" whilst playing Dota 2.
+In 2023, he said he no longer plays DotA due to reaction time at his age.